 Sediment quality objective evaluation as detailed in the SQO Part 1 (sediment triad sampling) will be performed every five years for compliance; concurrently with the Biological Baseline and Bight programs.
 Full chemical suite, two toxicity tests and four benthic indices will be conducted and evaluated.
 If moderate toxicity as defined in the SQO Part 1 is observed, results shall be highlighted in annual reports and further analysis and evaluation to determine causes and remedies shall be required in accordance with the EO approved monitoring plan.
-Sampling design locations for whole waterbody assessment shall be submitted to the Regional Board for approval.
+Locations for sediment triad assessment and the methodology for combining results from sampling locations to determine sediment conditions in the waterbody shall be specified in the MRP to be approved by the EO.
+The sampling design shall be in compliance with the SQO Part I Sediment Monitoring section (VII.E).